andizuend/Dislin_x_y_plot/README.md

 # Dislin_x_y_plot
-A simplified and adjustable Fortran module to quickly create nice 2-D Dislin plots from within a Fortran program.
+A simplified and adjustable Fortran module to quickly create nice 2D Dislin plots from within a Fortran program.

 ### Required libraries
 This module requires an installed and linked DISLIN graphics library (https://www.dislin.de/index.html) for your (Fortran) compiler and operating system of choice.
 See that website for details about Dislin and installation instructions for different platforms.

 ## Purpose
 The purpose of the Fortran module `Mod_Dislin_plots` is to allow a user to generate plots from within a Fortran program nearly as easily as with the provided Dislin "quickplots".
-However, unlike the "quickplots", this module offers a lot more options for controlling the plot page, axis system and various curve properties while only needing two subroutine calls to set the plot properties -- rather than coding the whole plot with plain Dislin.
-It also makes adding multiple x--y data sets (curves) to a single plot a piece of cake.
-Importantly, the purpose of this module is not to repackage the whole suite of options Dislin provides -- just a selection of options and settings that are often used in relatively simple 2-D plots.
+However, unlike the "quickplots", this module offers a lot more options for controlling the plot page, axis system and various curve properties while only needing two subroutine calls to set the plot properties&mdash;rather than coding the whole plot with plain Dislin.
+It also makes adding multiple x&ndash;y data sets (curves) to a single plot a piece of cake.
+Importantly, the purpose of this module is *not* to repackage the whole suite of options Dislin provides&mdash;just a selection of options and settings that are often used in relatively simple 2D plots.
 It may also serve as a template for your own, customized interface to and use of Dislin.

 ## Examples
 Two examples for the use of the `Mod_Dislin_plots` module are included in the main program `Prog_Dislin_Examples`.
 See also the specific comments in that file.